Chiwiee/odin-recipes/README.md

 ---

-I struggled in img path, Because i forgot to add ./ and ../ i forgot that you need to go back and forth or

-so yeah it took me 3 and a Half hours.
+I struggled in img path, Because i forgot to add ./ and ../ i forgot that you need to go back and forth. so yeah it took me 3 and a Half hours.

-Half hour of trying to understand the Instruction
+Half hour of trying to understand the Instruction.

-2 Hours of trying to Git Reset and end up Git Reset back to Zero hahahaha

-and 1 hour of Finishing the Project after realizing that i'm stupid
+2 Hours of trying to Git Reset and end up Git Reset back to Zero. and 1 hour of Finishing the Project after realizing that i'm stupid.